lucagalbu/8086-Emulator/README.md

 - DI: destinaton index.
 Used to store the offset address of data, usually as a destination in some string-related operations.
 The offset is relative to the data or extra segment.
 - IP: instruction pointer.
 Used to store the offset of the next instruction that is to be executed.
 The offset is relative to the code segment.

+### Flags register

+The 8086 microprocessor has a 16 bit register to store flags.
+Only 9 bits are used.

+- S: sign.
+Negative numbers are stored using the 2's complement.
+I.e., take the positive number, add a 0 in front, complement it, add 1.
+E.g., -4 becomes 100 -> 0100 -> 1011 -> 1100.
+In this way, the most significative bit is always 1 for negative numbers and 0 for positive numbers.
+Moreover, in a 4 bit system, 1111 is the lowest negative number (-1), 1110 is second lowest (-2) and so on.After any operation, if the MSB of the result is 1, it indicates the number is negative and the sign flag becomes set.
+If the MSB is 0, it indicates the number is positive and the sign flag becomes reset.
+- Z: zero.
+After any arithmetical or logical operation if the result is 0, the zero flag becomes set, otherwise it becomes reset.
+- AC: auxiliary carry.
+This is set if after any arithmetic or logical operation a carry is passed over from bit 3 to bit 4.
+Example when summing 0x2B and 0x39.
+- P: parity.
+If after any arithmetic or logical operation the result has even parity, an even number of 1 bit, the parity register becomes set, otherwise it becomes reset.
+- CY: carry.
+It indicates the result isn't mathematically correct when interpreted as unsigned.
+For example 1111 + 0001 = 0000, which means 15 + 1 = 0, which is not correct.
+More specifically, the carry flag is set if the addition of two numbers causes a carry out of the most significant (leftmost) bits added.
+For example, 1111 + 0001 = 0000 (carry flag is turned on).
+The carry (borrow) flag is also set if the subtraction of two numbers requires a borrow into the most significant (leftmost) bits subtracted.
+For example, 0000 - 0001 = 1111 (carry flag is turned on).
+Otherwise, the carry flag is turned off.
+- O: overflow.
+It indicates the result isn't mathematically correct when interpreted as signed.
+If the sum of two numbers with the sign bits off yields a result number with the sign bit on, the overflow flag is turned on.
+For example, 0100 + 0100 = 1000 (overflow flag is turned on).
+If the sum of two numbers with the sign bits on yields a result number with the sign bit off, the overflow flag is turned on.
+For example, 1000 + 1000 = 0000 (overflow flag is turned on).
+In all other cases, the flag is turned off.
+Notice that a negative and positive added together cannot be wrong, because the sum is between the addends.
+Since both of the addends fit within the allowable range of numbers, and their sum is between them, it must fit as well.
+  For example,
+  - 1111 + 0001 = 0000 should set carry (15 + 1 = 0 is false) and clear overflow (-1 + 1 = 0 is true).
+  - 0111 + 0010 = 1001 should clear carry (7 + 2 = 9 is true) and set overflow (7 + 2 = -7 is false).
+  - 1001 + 1001 = 0010 should set both (9 + 9 = 2 and -7 + -7 = 2 are both false).
+- D: directional.
+It determines whether string operations will auto-increment or auto-decrement the contents of Index registers.
+If the Direction status is 1,then the SI and DI Index registers' contents will be decremented; that is to say, strings will be accessed from the highest memory address down to the lowest memory address.
+Otherwise, the SI and DI Index registers' contents will be incremented; that is to say, strings will be accessed beginning with the lowest memory address.
+- I: interrupt.
+It is a master interrupt enable/disable.
+This status must be 1 in order to enable interrupts within the 8086.
+If this status is 0, then all interrupts will be disabled.
+- T: trap.
+It is used to put the microprocessor into a debug mode.

 ## Memory

 The microprocessor 8086 has a 20 address lines, meaning that it has 20 bits to address memory.
 Each bit is used to identify one byte of memory, meaning that the processor is able to address $2^{20}$ bytes or 1 MB memory.